NRCHKB/node-red-tuya-smart-device/README.md

 [(Back to top)](#table-of-contents)

 Your contributions are always welcome!
-Please have a look at the [contribution guidelines](CONTRIBUTING.md) first. :tada:
+Please have a look at the [contribution guidelines](CONTRIBUTING.md) first.